This 3-step process will remove urine stains from your mattress in no time!

 “It was bound to happen eventually,” he said.
 “It might has well have happened now.”

-To my relief, it only took me two ingredients, and I already had them both on hand!
+To my relief, getting the pee out of the mattress only took me two ingredients, and I already had them both on hand!

-What You Need to Clean Pee Out of a Mattress:
+What You Need to Remove Urine from a Mattress

 - Remove all sheets, blankets, any mattress covers, etc. and wash.